 - Spread the date filling evenly over top.
 Spread the remaining dough on top of the filling with damp fingers.
-It’s fine if some of the filling shows through.
+It’s fine if some of the fillings show through.
 Sprinkle the fleur de sel on top

 - Bake for 25 minutes.
-Allow to cool before slicing into 18 bars.
+Allow cooling before slicing into 18 bars.

 - When ready to serve, combine the cream and maple syrup in a cold bowl.
-Whisk until the cream has some body, but can still be poured.
-Top each bar with a drizzle of the maple cream.
+Whisk until the cream has somebody, but can still be poured.
+Top each bar with a drizzle of maple cream.